I’m a Scientist, Get me out of here will run for two weeks from Monday 12th to Friday 23rd June 2017.

 Drug Resistance Zone

 Remember that song you used to hate, but then heard so much everywhere you start to quite like it like it?
 Bacteria can find the same thing with drugs designed to kill them.
 Drugs treat lots of diseases and health problems, but over time, the organisms causing the conditions can evolve and become resistant to the drugs.
 Resistance can spread very quickly, and is one of the most serious problems facing modern medicine.
 Diseases and infections that were almost completely cured are now becoming increasingly difficult to treat.
-Scientists in this zone might be tracking the evolution of bacteria as they become resistant, or they could be modifying existing antibiotics in order to strengthen them against the evolved bacteria.
+Scientists in this zone might be tracking the evolution of bacteria as they become resistant, they might be advising the government and NHS on how to deal with the problem, or they could be modifying existing antibiotics in order to strengthen them against the evolved bacteria.

 The Drug Resistance Zone is funded by Wellcome

 If you thought dangerous epidemics were stuck in history books, think again.
 As Zika showed last year, epidemics are still a threat in the age of modern medicine and scientists work hard to study them.
 An epidemic is caused when a disease spreads over a large area, affects a large number of people at the same time and spreads faster than doctors can control.
 The outbreak of an epidemic can be caused by conditions like contaminated drinking water or the migration of animals.
 There have been many epidemics throughout history, such as the Black Death in the 14th century which is thought to have killed up to 100 million people, and the Ebola outbreak of 2014.
-In this zone, scientists might be trying to detect new diseases and working to stop them before they become an epidemic, or using data to map where an outbreak could spread.
+In this zone, there might be scientists trying to detect new diseases and working to stop them before they become an epidemic, or people using data to map where an outbreak could spread, or nurses who make sure people are safe from the flu every year.

 The Epidemic Zone is funded by Wellcome